semgrep/semgrep-docs/docs/getting-started/cli.md

 * See [Prerequisites](/prerequisites/) to ensure that your machine meets Semgrep's requirements.
 * For scans using `semgrep ci`:
-    * Ensure that you have and are logged into your [Semgrep Account](https://semgrep.dev/login).
+    * Ensure that you have and are logged in to your [Semgrep Account](https://semgrep.dev/login).
     * Ensure that you've enabled the **Pro Engine** <i class="fa-solid fa-toggle-large-on"></i> toggle on Semgrep Cloud Platform's [Settings](https://semgrep.dev/orgs/-/settings) page.

 ## Set up Semgrep